NiclasDev63/tiptap-extension-global-drag-handle/README.md

 new Editor({
   extensions: [
-    GlobalDragHandle.configure{(
+    GlobalDragHandle.configure({
-      dragHandleWidth: 20,
+        dragHandleWidth: 20,    // default

+        // The scrollTreshold specifies how close the user must drag an element to the edge of the lower/upper screen for automatic
+        // scrolling to take place.
+For example, scrollTreshold = 100 means that scrolling starts automatically when the user drags an
+        // element to a position that is max.
+99px away from the edge of the screen
+        // You can set this to 0 to prevent auto scrolling caused by this extension
-      scrollTreshold: 100
+        scrollTreshold: 100     // default
-    )},
+    }),
   ],
 })
 ```

 ## Styling
 By default the drag handle is headless, which means it doesn't contain any css.
 If you want to apply styling to the drag handle, use the class "drag-handle" in your css file.
+Take a look at [this](https://github.com/steven-tey/novel/blob/main/apps/web/styles/prosemirror.css#L131) example, to see how you can apply styling.